chenyt31/OpenPi-Baseline/README.md

                 inputs=[
                     # This is only necessary if we expect the input images to require
                     # resizing.
 If your data is already 224x224 and your robot produces
-                    # 224x224 images, then you can omit this.
+                    # 224x224 images, then you can omit this, but it's also fine to leave
+                    # this in as a precaution -- if the images are already 224x224, this
+                    # adds no additional cost.
                     _transforms.ResizeImages(224, 224),
                     _transforms.TokenizePrompt(
                         _tokenizer.PaligemmaTokenizer(model.max_token_len),